-If you didn’t watch—joining in with its phenomenal (and for some head-scratching) popularity a few years ago—Downton Abbey is a story about the estate of the Earl of Grantham and his American-born wife, the Countess of Grantham.
+If you didn’t watch the series—joining in with its phenomenal (and for some head-scratching) popularity a few years ago—Downton Abbey is a story about the estate of the Earl of Grantham and his American-born wife, the Countess of Grantham.
 And it’s the most watched series in PBS’s 45-year history.
 It’s the show that made “stuffy” PBS “cool,” at least for a little while.
-And I think it’s about to become all the rage once again!
-Flixster and Rotten Tomatoes reviews are strong.

 Downton focuses on a British aristocrat as he tries to 1) understand an American wife with more “modern” attitudes; 2) deal with his children (and their romances and other issues); 3) oversee ‘the house,’ a gigantic manor with its vast collection of artifacts that are now part of a massive inherited estate (which includes a sizeable staff of butlers, valets, and house servants—and their romances and issues); and 4) worry about his faltering investments, which parallel the disintegrating influence of the British in the world.
 And of course all the characters have to deal with the shifting geo-politics of the time where the first world war will crumble the very idea of nobility.
 Mixed into the turn-of-the-20th-century episodes is a foundational theme—the end of an empire and the demise of a social class structure.
 I have a lot of company when I tell you … it’s fascinating!